 At the supermarket or farmers’ market, choose dry, plump, and brightly colored berries with no obvious rotten spots.
 Avoid containers with juice stains — this is a sign that the berries either have been mishandled or are overripe.
 Also be on the lookout for mold — it travels like wildfire through berries, so avoid containers with signs of this blue-gray blight.
 After you've brought home your berries, store them unwashed in the refrigerator in a covered container.
 Fresh berries don't last long and are best used within a few days of purchase.
-Berries can also be stored in the freezer for up to four months; just spread the berries out on a cookie tray and freeze before consolidating into a smaller container.
+Berries can also be stored in the freezer for up to four months; just spread the berries out on a cookie tray and freeze before consolidating into a smaller container or resealable plastic bag.

 Here are 5 fun ways to enjoy berries this summer:

-- Prepare a yogurt parfait, mixing nonfat plain Greek yogurt or artificially sweetened low-fat or nonfat flavored yogurt with berries of your choice.
+- Prepare a yogurt parfait, layering nonfat plain Greek yogurt or low-fat or nonfat flavored yogurt with berries of your choice.

-- Add grilled berries to a salad of grilled veggies and chicken or beef (use a grill topper to make sure they don’t fall through the grate).
-Serve over romaine lettuce, mesclun, or spinach.
+- Add grilled berries to a salad of grilled veggies and chicken or beef (use a grill topper to make sure the berries don’t fall through the grate).
+Serve over romaine lettuce, mesclun, or fresh spinach.

 - Create a strawberry-avocado salsa and serve it as a topping for grilled chicken, fish, or shrimp.
-Or, purée strawberries with a South Beach Diet–friendly barbecue sauce and brush the sauce on your favorite lean meat toward the end of cooking.
+Or, purée strawberries with a South Beach Diet–friendly barbecue sauce and brush the sauce on your favorite grilled lean meat or poultry toward the end of cooking.

 - Dip strawberries in semisweet or bittersweet dark chocolate for a decadent dessert.

-- Whip up a refreshing summer drink by making a smoothie with fat-free or low-fat milk, nonfat plain Greek yogurt, and frozen mixed berries.
-Or, concoct a cool summer “sparkler” by mixing fresh lime juice, seltzer, and a little monk fruit natural no-calorie sweetener, then adding a few of your favorite berries.
+- Whip up a refreshing summer smoothie with fat-free or low-fat milk, nonfat plain Greek yogurt, and frozen mixed berries.
+Or, concoct a cool summer “sparkler” by mixing fresh lime juice, seltzer, and some of your favorite berries.
+Add a natural no-calorie sweetener, if desired.